 - American Dream Hostel – this is a positively reviewed hostel which features private rooms that share bathrooms.
 It’s around a 20 minute walk from the Empire State Building, making it one of the closest hostels we could find in the area.
 There’s a free breakfast, snacks through the day, and an on-site kitchen and luggage storage.

-- Arlo Nomad – This is a well rated 4* hotel just 350 yards from the Empire State Building.
-A variety of room types are available, including “micro-hotel” options with bunk beds.
-Rooms have refrigerators and there’s an on-site restaurant and rooftop bar
+- Arlo Nomad – This is a well-rated 4* hotel just 350 yards from the Empire State Building.
+A variety of room types are available, including smaller “micro-hotel” options with bunk beds.
+Rooms have refrigerators and there’s an on-site restaurant and rooftop bar.

 - The Langham – one of the best 5* hotels near the Empire State Building, this is the option to go for if you are looking for luxury.
 Only 350 yards from the Empire State Building, the spacious rooms feature espresso makers, private bathrooms, and all the amenities you would expect.